Updated on 2024-11-14 GMT+08:00

 AZ

-Specifies the AZ of the load balancer.
+Specifies the AZ where the dedicated load balancer works.
 An AZ is a part of a region and has its own independent power supplies and networks.
-AZs are physically isolated but interconnected through an internal network.
+AZs are physically isolated but interconnected through internal networks.

 You can select multiple AZs for a load balancer to ensure high availability.
-If the load balancer in an AZ goes down, the load balancer in another AZ can route requests to backend servers to ensure service continuity and improve application reliability.
+If the load balancer in an AZ goes down, the load balancer in another AZ routes requests to backend servers to ensure service continuity and improve application reliability.
 For details about AZ planning, see AZ.

 If you select multiple AZs for a load balancer, its performance, such as the number of new connections and the number of concurrent connections, will multiply by the number of AZs.
 For example, a dedicated load balancer in an AZ can handle 20 million concurrent connections.
 If you select two AZs for a dedicated load balancer, it can handle up to 40 million concurrent connections.